renatomrocha/Moralis_Avax_Hackathon/README.md

 <!--- # Moralis_Avax_Hackathon --->
-# Avalytics: An Analytics Dashboard for the Avanlanche C-Chain Ecosystem
+# Avalytics: An Analytics Dashboard for the Avalanche C-Chain

 <hline>
 </hline>